6 Facts about Japanese Beetles

 Japanese Beetles, Northern Masked Chafers, and other beetles are attracted to very specific plants.
 These pests prefer very specific plants and are attracted by specific plant odors, colors, and in specific locations.
-If your plants are located in the sun, they will probably be more likely to be hit by beetles as a general rule.
+If your plants are located in the sun, they will probably be more likely to be hit by beetles.
+This isn’t a hard and fast rule, but a good guide for where to look.
 Likewise, you’ll find some plants that will rarely get damaged and some that are a Japanese Beetle’s favorite treat.

-As plants are damaged by the feeding of Japanese Beetles and other beetles, they release certain chemical compounds that attract additional beetles.
+As plants are damaged by the feeding of Japanese Beetles and other beetles, they release certain chemical compounds.
+These chemicals will attract additional beetles.
 These odors can carry in the wind for several hundreds of yards.

 Preventing grubs in your lawn is a great lawn care tactic to keep your turf from being damaged in late summer or early fall.
 However, beetles are good fliers and travel several miles from where they emerge to feed and mate.
-A lot of times, beetles lay eggs in landscape beds as well as lawns (particularly if the ground is dry and hard), and grubs will turn into beetles later to feed on the plants above.
+A lot of times, beetles lay eggs in landscape beds as well as lawns.
+This is particularly true if the ground is dry and hard.
+Then, grubs later turn into beetles, which feed on the plants above.

 A lot of people are perplexed by having beetle damage without ever seeing Japanese Beetles on their plants.
 The reason is it may be a different type of beetle such as Northern Masked Chafers which predominantly feed at night the same time of year that Japanese Beetles are active.

 Although somewhat effective in some areas, soil conditions, product variability, and grub resistance commonly interferes with this method of grub control.
 Spores can take 2-3 years to build up in the soil and this material only works on Japanese Beetle grubs and not some other common beetle grubs.
 Just treating your property with this material won’t insure you against beetles flying from the surrounding miles.

 Even if you put the trap as far as possible from your prized plants, these traps synthesize the chemicals that beetles are attracted to in significantly higher strengths.
 Using beetle traps is like putting a neon sign in your lawn for beetles to come chow down.
 Their strength of attracting beetles outweighs their ability to trap them, leaving nearby plants still susceptible and having a greater potential to be damaged than without traps nearby.